Three musicians, Project: Music Heals Us, a film-maker, and numerous Refugee Aid Organizations:

 - To educate ourselves and the general population about the lives of refugees across the globe by listening to and recording specific refugees’ stories and struggles

-- To allow the people we encounter the opportunity to speak their stories and express themselves on the world stage through two different art forms: film and music.
+- To allow those we encounter the opportunity to speak their stories and express themselves on the world stage through two different art forms: film and music.

-- To discover and share ways that we can all help and inspire people across the world to get involved and help.
+- To discover and share ways that we can all help & ultimately inspire people across the world to step up, get involved, and help.

 Btw…What’s with the title??

 The word “novel” was chosen for its inherent dual definition.